mikeknapp/candy-machine/README.md

 - Customize tag layout from import analysis
 - Saved presets for tag layouts (i.e. photography, anime, style LORAs etc)
 - Watermark removal (inpainting?)
-- Detection and removal of [Nightshade-poisoned images](https://nightshade.cs.uchicago.edu/whatis.html#) from the dataset (to respect the copyright holder).
+- Detection and removal of [Nightshade-poisoned images](https://nightshade.cs.uchicago.edu/whatis.html#) etc from the dataset (to respect the wishes of copyright holders and protect your dataset).
 - Maybe in the future: Automated image search to find more images?

 ## Want to Contribute?

-Here's the stack:
+Tech stack:

-- Python server to do things like moving images, resizing etc - using virtual env.
+- Basic Python HTTP server - using virtual env
-- Parcel
+- Parcel for building the JS and CSS bundles
+- TypeScript
-- Flowbite React
+- Flowbite React for the UI components
-- Tailwind CSS
+- Tailwind CSS for styling

 Before spending any time writing code, please open an issue with your proposal so we can discuss.
 Thanks!

-### Local Development Setup:
+### Virtual Env Setup (Windows):

 ```powershell
 python -m venv venv